History Day FAQs

 Students can submit History Day projects in five categories: Documentary, Exhibit, Paper, Performance, and Website.
 For every category except papers, students can choose to enter individually or in a group of 2-5 people.

-The 2025 NYCHD competition will be hybrid.
-Documentaries, Papers, and Websites will be judged virtually.
-Exhibits and Performances will be judged in-person at BPL's Central Library.
+The 2026 NYCHD competition will be hybrid.
+Papers, and Websites will be judged virtually.
+Documentaries, Exhibits, and Performances will be judged in-person at BPL's Central Library.
+This is a slight changes from previous years.
 Both the State and the National competitions are fully in-person.

-New York State History Day will be held in person at SUNY Oneonta in April 2025 (exact date TBD).
+New York State History Day will be held in person at SUNY Oneonta on Sunday, April 27, 2025.
 National History Day will be held in person at the University of Maryland from June 8 - June 12, 2025.

 Click Here to visit the NHD Contest Rule and Evaluation page.